CreatorSiSo/term-paper-12/chapters/type_test.md

 	/// The associated error which can be returned from parsing. type Err

-	/// Parses a string `s` to return a value of this type.
+	/// Parses a String `s` to return a value of this type.
 	///
 	/// If parsing succeeds, return the value inside [`Ok`], otherwise
-	/// when the string is ill-formatted return an error specific to the
+	/// when the String is ill-formatted return an error specific to the
 	/// inside [`Err`].
 The error type is specific to the implementation of the trait.
 	///
 	/// # Examples